NBISweden/knowledgetransfercrashcourses/SnakemakeCrashCourse/README.md

 ## Introduction

+In many projects, the trajectory from raw data to final analysis results comprise several sequential analysis steps.
+For example, in a RNAseq analysis, this can include:

+- adaptor trimming.
+- mapping reads to genome,
+- estimating read coverage (counts) of featureCounts,
+- various QC steps, and
+- differential expression analysis

+This sequence of steps is usually called a workflow or a pipeline.
+Many of the steps are performed in the same way for different input samples, which could comprise a large number.
+It is therefore desirable to automatize that part of the workflow so that it can be easily repeated for all samples.

-Snakemake is a tool for designing and performing a workflows i.e., a sequence of individual steps, each running programs or scripts, that is required to convert some input, say, sequencing reads, to a desired output, say, read counts for individual genomic regions of interest.
+Snakemake is a tool for designing and performing automated workflows i.e., a sequence of individual steps, each running programs or scripts, that is required to convert some input, say, sequencing reads, to a desired output, say, read counts for individual genomic regions of interest.
 The workflow can be branching, coalescing, and parts of it can be run in parallel.

 In one sense, a snakemake workflow can be viewed as just a glorified `bash` script performing the desired steps in sequence, but it provides a more